Hygienic floors for the meat processing industry

-Kemtile is able to advise both large and small meat processing companies on full flooring systems - providing a one-stop shop for flooring and drainage specifications all installed by our skilled in-house teams.
+Whether you are a large or small meat processing company, Kemtile is able to advise you on your needs for full flooring systems, providing you with a one-stop shop for flooring and drainage specifications, all installed by our skilled in-house teams.

-Flooring designed to withstand the demands of meat processing
+Flooring designed to meet the demands of meat processing

 Key considerations for a meat processing unit floor